Fractured Magic: Chapter Twenty-Seven

 Sure enough, Roman wrinkled his nose and dropped Leandros’ arm.
 “Stop that.”

 “Stop what?
 What do you want, Roman?
 There’s nothing more to be said between us; you made that clear yesterday.”
+And the Magistrates had made it even clearer today.

 “I didn’t mean—”